ePages-de/epages-devportal/_posts/2016/2016-02-02-on-the-way-to-a-ruby-sdk.md

 {% endhighlight %}

 I am already working on the features for the next version.
-It will include the [Sales call](https://developer.epages.com/apps/api-reference/get-shops-shopid-sales.html) and a new feature to implement concurrent calls, ideal for faster data collection.
+It will include the Sales Call and a new feature to implement concurrent calls, ideal for faster data collection.